-This is a randomized, placebo-controlled, double-blind parallel-group clinical trial. one hundred participants will randomly allocated to receive curcumin-piperine supplement per day (n = 50) or placebo (n = 50).
+This is a randomized, placebo-controlled, double-blind parallel-group clinical trial.
+One hundred participants will be randomly allocated to receive curcumin-piperine supplement per day (25 inpatients and 25 outpatients) or placebo (25 inpatients and 25 outpatients).

 Settings and conduct: